Nightingale1997/Historical-Flavor-Expansion/README.md

 India formation now allows for unification play, but only for recognized nations that are not the British East India Company.

+#### New Cultures

+Anglo-Indian (Mainly used to involve BIC in the unification play)

 ## In Progress

+### Russia

+### South Africa

 Move historical leaders/stuff for oranje and transvaal into their events

 Colonial flag/name for basuto, swazi

+### Ethiopia

-Ethopia Flavor, major formation, events, Abyssynia when unrecognized, Add reward event to age of princes
+Add reward event to age of princes

-Spain Carlists, missing DNA for leaders

-Enable more major formations.
-(Arabia, India, Indonesia, China, Ethiopia)

-Argentine confederation, name, flag, provinces, flavor
+### Spain

+Add DNA to leader

+Event/Journal for winning the civil war.

+### Argentina

+Dynamic name, DNA for Entre Rios and Corrientes.

+Add journals

+### Bolivia/Peru

+Add generals to Bolivia (And puppets) so they can hold multiple fronts.

+Peru-bolivia united flag

+### General

 Additional religions, reformed, anglican, mormon

 ## Planned Features

-Add generals to bolivia (And others?)
+Enable more major formations.
+(Arabia, Indonesia, China)

+More Ethiopia Flavor.

-Caucasian War, keept adding turmoil until times out or no discrimination
+Caucasian War, keep adding turmoil until times out or no discrimination

-Mormons/Deseret Tag
+Deseret and mormon events

 USA Journal for Cuba, Puerto Rico, Philippines

-Sikh afghan war

-State modifiers.
-Tariff bonus to bosphorus, malacca, denmark, kiel, panama, suez, cape of good hope?
-Journal entry for dividends?

-Fix peru-bolivia united flag
+More State modifiers.

 Impassable terrain